Johan Cornelius Tuxen

-Johan Cornelius Tuxen (12 May 1820 – 29 January 1883) was a Danish naval officer, politician, editor and writer.
+Captain Johan Cornelius Tuxen (12 May 1820 – 29 January 1883) was a Royal Danish Navy officer, politician and writer.
 He was a member of the Folketing from 1864 to 1879.

 Early life

 Tuxen was born in Copenhagen, the son of first lieutenant and later captain commander Peter M. Tuxen (1783–1838) and Elisabeth M. Simonsen (1786–1867).

 Naval career

 Tuxen became a cadet in 1834 and a second lieutenant with Gerner's Medal in 1840.
 In 1840–1841, he served aboard the brig Aliart in the Danish West Indies.
-The ship grounded at Puerto Rico and he later received a sentence for dereliction of duties at the from the Generalkrigsretten.
+The ship grounded at Puerto Rico and he later received a sentence for dereliction of duties from the Generalkrigsretten.
 In 1843–1844, he served aboard the brig Ørnen on an expedition to South America.
 In 1845, he was decommissioned from service to command the civilian steamer Frederik VI in domestic waters.

 He also studied mathematics, navigation, natural sciences and history.
 From 1848 to 1867, he served as a teacher in mathematics and navigation at the Naval Cadet Academy.

 During the First Schleswig War, in 1849, now with the rank of first lieutenant, he served aboard the corvette Diana.
 He later served on a naval training ship.
 He reached the rank of lieutenant in 1858 and captain lieutenant in 1861.

 During the Second Schleswig War, in 1864, he was commander of the schooner Diana in the North Sea.
 He reached the rank of captain in 1868.
 In 1871, he commanded the schooner Fylla in an expedition to Iceland and the Faroe Islands.
 In 1875, he was decommissioned from the Navy with the rank of commander due to poor health.